charlesfrye/charlesfrye.github.io/_posts/2018-03-07-frechet-least-squares.markdown

 $$
 {: style="text-align: center"}

-These are known as the *normal equations*.
+Considered as a system of equations, this last line is known as the *normal equations*.

 ### Multiple-Output Linear Least-Squares